Ana Ivanovic: Personal life

 Ivanovic's inspiration to begin playing was Monica Seles, who at that time played for Yugoslavia.
 In 2010, Ivanovic adopted Basel as her home away-from-home.
 She spent her spare time training and relaxing there and was quoted as saying she "appreciates Swiss solitude" and "I enjoy training here, especially in the summer."

-Aside from her tennis career, she also studies finance at a university in Belgrade, and Spanish in her spare time.
+Aside from her tennis career, she also studied finance at a university in Belgrade, and Spanish in her spare time.
 On 8 September 2007, Ivanovic became a UNICEF National Ambassador for Serbia, alongside Aleksandar Đorđević, Jelena Janković, Emir Kusturica and Novak Djokovic.
 She takes a special interest in the fields of education and child protection.
 Ivanovic visited a primary school in Serbia during her inauguration and said that she is "also looking forward to going into the classroom and meeting many kids".

-In September 2014, Ivanovic began a relationship with German professional footballer Bastian Schweinsteiger They married on 12 July 2016, in Venice (Ана Швајнштајгер / Ana Švajnštajger).
+In September 2014, Ivanovic began a relationship with German professional footballer Bastian Schweinsteiger.
+They married on 12 July 2016, in Venice with Ana taking his surname (Швајнштајгер / Švajnštajger).
 In 2018 she announced the birth of a baby boy in Chicago.
 In 2019, she gave birth to their second son.

 On February 10, 2023, Ivanovic announced on her Instagram she was expecting her third child.
 In May 2023, Ivanovic revealed on her Instagram page that she gave birth to her third child.
-The announcement was done through a joint social media post with her husband Bastian Schweinsteiger.
-The names of the couples' sons are Luca, Leon and Teo.
+The announcement was done through a joint social media post with her husband.

 In April 2025, German magazine Bunte announced that Ivanović and Schweinsteiger have decided to end their marriage.
 According to this magazine, they have been separated for more than two months, and Ivanović has moved to Belgrade with their children, while Schweinsteiger has settled in Munich.
 Schweinsteiger's PR manager told Bild that Schweinsteiger and Ivanović will not comment on their private life, and they plead for understanding.
 Ivanović's lawyer confirmed the breakup in July 2025.